Microsoft/azure-docs.cs-cz/articles/active-directory-b2c/active-directory-b2c-quickstarts-web-app.md

 ## <a name="next-steps"></a>Další kroky

-V tomto rychlém startu jste použili ukázkovou aplikaci v ASP.NET k těmto akcím:
+In this quickstart, you used a sample ASP.NET application to:

-* Přihlaste se pomocí vlastní přihlašovací stránky.
+* Sign in with a custom login page
-* Přihlášení pomocí zprostředkovatele sociální identity
+* Sign in with a social identity provider
-* Vytvoření účtu Azure AD B2C
+* Create an Azure AD B2C account
-* Volání webového rozhraní API chráněného Azure AD B2C
+* Call a web API protected by Azure AD B2C

 Začněte s vytvářením vlastního tenanta Azure AD B2C.